EASS-HIT-PART-A-2024-CLASS-V/jobmatcher/README.md

 ![Swiping Candidates](images/candidatecard.jpg)

-Click "Login" and then choose the "Candidate" button.
+Click "Login" and then click the "Candidate" button to "login" as a job seeker.
 Make sure you click "Like" on the first job!

 ![Candidate Profile](images/jobcard.jpg)